4d/docs/website/translated_docs/fr/Admin/dataExplorer.md

 The filter is of the "starts with" type.
 For example, entering "Jim" will show "Jim" and "Jimmy" values.

 You can also use the wildcard character (@) to replace one or more starting characters.
-Par exemple:
+Par exemple :

 | A filter with | Finds                                              |
 | ------------- | -------------------------------------------------- |